itorly/react-study/Learn-React/Escape Haches/src/4.You Might Not Need an Effect/4.1.How to remove unnecessary Effects/4.1.2.Caching expensive calculations/Deep Dive- how to tell if a calculation is expersive.md

 ```
 ### prons and cons of useMemo
 useMemo won’t make the first render faster.
 It only helps you skip unnecessary work on updates.

+### test the performance with an artificial slowdown
+Keep in mind that your machine is probably faster than your users’ so it’s a good idea to test the performance with an artificial slowdown.
+For example, Chrome offers a CPU Throttling option for this.